Generic Name and Formulations:

 Concomitant alendronate: not recommended.
 Concomitant digoxin: monitor serum calcium and digoxin levels and for digitalis toxicity; adjustments may be needed for both drugs.

-Paresthesia, hypocalcemia, headache, hypercalcemia, nausea, hypoaesthesia, diarrhea, vomiting, arthralgia, hypercalciuria, pain in extremity; possibly osteosarcoma.
+Paresthesia, hypocalcemia, headache, hypercalcemia, nausea, hypoaesthesia, diarrhea, vomiting, arthralgia, hypercalciuria, pain in extremity; hypersensitivity reactions (discontinue if occur and monitor for hypocalcemia), possibly osteosarcoma.

 Multi-dose cartridges (dual-chamber)—2